Antaheen Jatra: Soundtrack

 The soundtrack of the film was composed by Dr. Hitesh Baruah.
 Unliked his previous ventures, it only has three instrumental songs "Literature Masterpiece", "Writing Novels" and "Mamoni's Award Winning".
-Baruah reused few songs "Sunday Holiday Closing Day", "Kun Khorogor Jui" and "Morom Noir" from the film Maa Tumi Ananya as per the director's request, however, it did not featured in the film and was only appeared in the soundtrack album.
+Baruah reused few songs "Sunday Holiday Closing Day", "Kun Khorogor Jui" and "Morom Noir" from the film Maa Tumi Ananya as per the director's request, however, it did not feature in the film and only appeared in the soundtrack album.
 This was Baruah's second film as a music director.